How to make healthy fudgesicles that are rich and creamy. Made with cocoa powder, raw honey, cream and yogurt. The perfect treat for a hot Summer day!

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure here.

-What You Need For Healthy Fudgesicles
+What You Need For Greek Yogurt Fudgesicles

 ingredients

-- Greek yogurt – using full fat yogurt will make your popsicles more creamy and less icy.
+yogurt – using full fat Greek yogurt will make your popsicles more creamy and less icy.
 Plain, vanilla or honey yogurt will work in this recipe.
 If you use sweetened yogurt, leave out the honey in this recipe.

-- honey – honey for sweetening the yogurt.
+honey – honey for sweetening the yogurt.
 Adjust the amount of honey to your taste.

-- unsweetened cocoa powder – cocoa powder gives this recipe a wonderful chocolate flavor without adding very many calories!
+unsweetened cocoa powder – cocoa powder gives this recipe a wonderful chocolate flavor without adding very many calories!

-- heavy whipping cream – adding heavy whipping cream to homemade yogurt popsicles will make them extra creamy.
+heavy whipping cream – adding heavy whipping cream to homemade yogurt popsicles will make them extra creamy.

-- espresso powder – espresso powder is optional but if you have some on hand.
+espresso powder – espresso powder is optional but if you have some on hand.
 Adding a little bit brings out a more rich chocolate flavor

-- vanilla extract – its optional to add vanilla but it does add a more delicious flavor.
+vanilla extract – its optional to add vanilla but it does add a more delicious flavor.

 Have you tried making homemade yogurt in the instant pot?

-FAQ About Healthy Fudgesicles
+FAQ About Greek Yogurt Fudgesicles

 can you freeze yogurt into a popsicle?